Children in Howell Station neighborhood speak out against power lines

 What we know:

 On Monday, a group of local kids created a large protest poster to voice their opposition to the project.
-Families in the area say they are concerned that the "high-voltage power lines" required for a new data center could pose serious safety risks and potentially displace longtime residents.
+According to the Howell Station Neighborhood Association, families in the area say they are concerned that the "high-voltage power lines" required for a new data center could pose serious safety risks and potentially displace longtime residents.

 RELATED: Fulton County's quiet approval of power lines draws backlash from residents